 Here is my translation into modern English of The Fable of Belfagor the Archdevil by Niccolò Machiavelli.
 Machiavelli wrote his “Fiaba di Belfagor arcidiavolo” during the same time he worked on The Prince and La Mandragola, between the Spring of 1513 and 1518, making it just about 500 years old, today.

 The devils in charge of hell hear that many of the newly damned men are blaming their wives for their damnation.
 A council of devils decides to investigate, to protect their own reputation.
 They select Belfagor to go to Earth as a man, get married and report back about ‘matrimony.’
-He gets married, his wife ruins him, he flees the city and to save himself he promises to make Gianmatteo, a poor farmer, into a rich man, in exchange for hiding him.
+He gets married, proves ill prepared for marriage and he falls in to ruin and flees the city.
+To save himself he promises to make Gianmatteo, a poor farmer, into a rich man, in exchange for hiding him.
 To fullfill his promise, he possesses a young woman and lets Gianmatteo take credit for the eventual exorcism.
 The first time it works, then Belfagor offers to do it again with a princess, so Gianmatteo will make more money.
 This also works, and Gianmatteo thinks he can retire a rich man.
 But later, Belfagor possesses the princess of France and the King of France calls for Gianmatteo’s assistance, because of his reputation.
 He tries to avoid the call but he is forced to go.
 Risking his own life, he figures out a way to exorcise the demon and in the end, Belfagor flees to hell for safety, rather than live another day under his wife’s rule.

 THE FABLE OF BELFAGOR THE ARCHDEVIL by Niccolò Machiavelli

 translated by Christopher DiMatteo (c) 2015, 2018 All rights reserved.